Toshiba to sell image sensor business to Sony - Nikkei

-Toshiba Corp (6502.T) is nearing a deal to sell its image sensor business to Sony Corp (6758.T) as part of a restructuring plan laid out by Chief Executive Masashi Muromachi earlier this year, the Nikkei reported on Friday.
+Oct 23 Toshiba Corp is nearing a deal to sell its image sensor business to Sony Corp as part of a restructuring plan laid out by Chief Executive Masashi Muromachi earlier this year, the Nikkei reported on Friday.

-The Japanese conglomerate, whose businesses range from laptops to nuclear power, is undergoing a reform after revelations this year that it overstated earnings by $1.3 billion (849 million pounds) going back to fiscal 2008/09.
+The Japanese conglomerate, whose businesses range from laptops to nuclear power, is undergoing a reform after revelations this year that it overstated earnings by $1.3 billion going back to fiscal 2008/09.

 Muromachi, who became CEO following the scandal, promised to restructure lower-margin businesses.
 The deal for the image sensor business would be the beginning of the restructure, Nikkei said.